helidon-io/helidon/docs/se/guides/health.md

 7. Add the `ObserveFeature` instance as a feature to the webserver.
 8. Record when the server has actually started.
 <!--@mdc :: -->

-recomputes the value of the response every time Helidon queries it.
+Note that the health check type and name are fixed, whereas the health check recomputes the value of the response every time Helidon queries it.

 > [!NOTE]